finos/a11y-theme-builder/docs/motivation/solution.md

 ![persona-dnd](../../_images/persona-disorders-disabilities_sm.png)

-Given the challenges associated with risk compliance for people with disabilities (Visual, Motion, Motor, Auditory, Seizures, Cognitive/Learning), Atomic Design enables designers and developers to establish a round-trip workflow process that traverses from abstract concepts to concrete details.
-The application of Atomic Design concepts towards the development of accessibly compliance solutions can yield consistency and scalability while mitigating regulatory risk.
+Given the challenges associated with risk compliance to support people with disabilities (Visual, Motion, Motor, Auditory, Seizures, Cognitive/Learning), Atomic Design enables designers and developers to establish a round-trip workflow process that traverses from abstract concepts to concrete details.
+The application of Atomic Design concepts towards the development of accessibly compliant solutions can yield consistency and scalability while mitigating regulatory risk.

 An **Atomic Accessibility Design Methodology** extrapolates the concepts of atomic design to provide a general purpose approach to the systematic publishing/rendering of accessible content relating to physical and digital instruments.